Introduction to MySQL Clustered Index

 Conclusion

-MySQL Clustered Index defines the direction of each table data in a database according to the key values which can be physically stored in a unique way.
-If there exists a Unique key or Primary key in a relational database table column then, MySQL will permit to create a clustered index on the basis of that definite column, named as PRIMARY.
-It helps in key lookups, index scanning and other index related data operations in the table.
+MySQL Clustered Index defines the direction of each table data in a database according to the key values which can be physically stored uniquely.
+Suppose a Unique or Primary key exists in a relational database table column.
+In that case, MySQL will permit creating a clustered index based on that definite column, named PRIMARY.
+It helps in key lookups, index scanning, and other index-related data operations in the table.

 Recommended Articles